Say Anything (band): All My Friends Are Enemies: Early Rarities (2013–2014)

 On January 22, 2013, Say Anything released All My Friends Are Enemies: Early Rarities, a three-disc compilation consisting of all of the material recorded by Say Anything prior to the release of ...Is a Real Boy.
 Disc one of this compilation is a copy of Baseball: An Album by Sayanything; disc two is Menorah/Majora EP and the Dormroom Demos; and disc three is titled Junior Varsity and includes all the songs from the first Junior Varsity (in Your Dreams) EP, in addition to other tracks.
 Overall, the album contains 45 remastered B-side tracks from the early days of Say Anything.
+Jake and Jeff Turner left the band to pursue their shoegaze/emo band, XO, full time, recording their debut album “ Heart” for Max’s imprint under Equal Vision Records, Rory, in California with Parker Case engineering.

 The band toured from June 6, 2013 to late summer to promote this album.

 Hebrews (2014–2015)

 On January 13, 2014, wife of Max Bemis, Sherri DuPree-Bemis published an Instagram photo stating that the new Say Anything album is almost mixed.
 The band's record, Hebrews, was released June 10, 2014 on Equal Vision Records.
 The album was the first album that was self-produced by front-man Max Bemis.
 Bemis worked in the studio with audio engineer Garron DuPree for many months while recording the album at Bemis and Dupree's own studio in Tyler, TX.
 The album was mixed by mix engineer Brad Wood, and mastered by Emily Lazar.
 It returned to the collaborative nature of the band's earlier material, with guest vocals including Jon Simmons of Balance and Composure, Tom Delonge of Blink 182 and Angels and Airwaves, Andy Hull of Manchester Orchestra, Brian Sella of The Front Bottoms and Jeremy Bolm of Touche Amore.
 The album was met with positive reception by fans and critics upon its release, and the group embarked on a successful headlining tour in support of the album in the summer of 2014.